vanemaster/project_persephone/STEPS.md

 ## Populate Database:

 After everything is up and running, list your containers with <pre>docker container ls</pre> and get the ID from the container which has the <strong>web</strong> service in it.
-It should be called "projectpersephone_web" or similar.
+It should be called "src_web" or similar.
 After that, run the following comand to load the fixture file inside PostgreSQL:
 <pre>docker exec -it #container ID# python manage.py loaddata women_shoes/fixtures/women_shoes.json</pre>
 It should populate nearly 1041 rows.